shihyuho/homebrew-tap/brew-tapper/README.md

-# tapper
+# brew-tapper

-Tapper is a bot automatic upgrade homebrew Formual
+brew-tapper is a bot automatic upgrade Homebrew Formual